iograft/iograft-blender/README.md

 ## iograft Add-On for Blender

 The iograft Add-On for Blender allows iograft to be run from inside an interactive Blender session.
-The add-on registers three operators for controlling iograft as well as an iograft panel in the `3D View > Tools` menu.
+The add-on registers three operators for controlling iograft as well as an iograft panel in the `3D View > Tool` menu.

 To install the Add-On either install manually from Blender's Preferences > Add-ons panel, or copy the iograftblender.py script from this repository to your Blender addons directory.